 - Ghost City: Ordos

-- I'll Pretend I Didn't Hear That: Carter utters this trope by name.
+- I'll Pretend I Didn't Hear That: Carter utters this trope by name, when Reese hints that he stole an automatic license scanner off a police car.

 - It Gets Easier: Averted; Ashley kills Tommy, then goes to shoot Reese who's tied up and no threat to her.
 He points out that the first time was easy because she's had a long time to think about it and could psych herself up to do the deed, but it's actually harder the second time.
 Ashley flees instead of pulling the trigger, only to be ruthlessly gunned down by Lynch.